dipakp-logicrays/dipakp-docs/docs/technical-guides/docker-project-setup-using-devbox-ewave/index.rst

     sudo service docker start

-Start your local apache2
+Start Apache2 Web Server
 ------------------------

-**You can start your local apache2 by using below commands**
+**You can start apache2 web server by using below commands**

 .. code-block:: bash